tihomirj/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
-This repo contains the script and the codebook for the course project for Coursera's Getting and Cleaning Data
+This repo contains the script and the codebook for the course project for the John Hopkins University's course Getting and Cleaning Data.